KangilPark/CSCE156-Lab01/readme.md

 ### Peer Programming Pair-Up
-You may work on this lab with a partner or by yourself.
-Whichever you choose, you should submit your code to the corresponding Handin assignment.
+You will work on this lab with a partner One of you should submit your code to the corresponding Handin assignment, or both of you should submit identical code.
 Handin link: https://cse-apps.unl.edu/handin

-If you attend lab over Zoom, you may work in a a *pair programming* setup.
+You will work in a *pair programming* setup.
 At the start of each lab, you may be randomly paired up with another student by a lab instructor.
 One of you will be designated the *driver* and the other the *navigator*.